disastronaught/physicalDevices/documentation/RISCOSonPi400Wifi/BUILD.md

 thing tics.
 After the nerve racking step of hand jamming my 2.4G password into an http Chinese website (awesome) I rebooted the VAP and waited for the progress window to give me the green light... this takes a while.
 Going to bed, will continue...

+As one can imagine, there needs to be some driver-like package loaded to this for it to be compatible with RISC OS.
+If we were using say, a brostrend 2.4G wifi adapter and wanted to configure it on a Windows machine, for use on a Linux machine, easy peasy lemon squeazy, plug in here, load there, now we're sniffing networks... with RISC it's a little different.
+Luckily